IlyaAgarishev/my-own-redux/README.md

 ### See demo: https://my-own-redux.netlify.app/

 ### About
 My own redux implementation with typescript.
-Integrated this technology in react app to show how it works in real simple project.
+Integrated this technology into react app to show how it works in real project.

 ### Things that has been implemented: